 17. Do you accept the LSAT or the GMAT instead of the GRE?

 No, the Graduate School will not accept the LSAT.

-The master’s programs in Data Science and in the Department of Psychology will accept the GMAT in place of the general GRE.
+The master’s programs in the Department of Psychology will accept the GMAT in place of the general GRE.
 You must ask the GMAT Program to send your official test scores to GSAS using school code 5TF-5G-76.
 [Important note: The GMAT is NOT accepted by the Ph.D. programs in the Department of Psychology.
 The general GRE is required.]

 The dual-degree M.S./M.B.A. programs in Biology / Business and in Mathematics in Finance / General Management (with the Stern School of Business) will accept the GMAT in place of the general GRE.
 You must ask the GMAT Program to send your official test scores to GSAS using school code 5TF-5G-76 (you must also separately send GMAT scores to Stern, using their GMAT school code).
 [Important note: The GMAT is NOT accepted by other master’s programs in Biology, nor by the master's or advanced certificate programs in Mathematics in Finance.
 The general GRE is required.]

 The Graduate School will not accept the GMAT for any other program of study.
 The general GRE is required.

 18. I am not familiar with the GRE, TOEFL or IELTS tests.
 How can I learn more?

 Extensive information about the test is available on the GRE and TOEFL web sites.
 Information about testing locations and test dates is provided there, as well.
 Information about the IELTS is available at www.ielts.org.